About Xa Kako Dile:

 Program Director

-Cultural Practitioner, Presenter and Trainer.
+A descendent of the Chumash, Apache, Yaqui and Zapotec Tribes, Monique is a Cultural Practitioner, Presenter and Trainer.
 Traditional Basket weaver.
 Romiromi Practitioner (Maori Trained).
 Board member of Indigenous Youth Foundation and Native Women’s Health and Wellness Alliance.
 Promotes and provides Traditional Foods & Medicines, Organic/Gluten/dairy and Waste Free events.

 Branch Wesley